Jumee-LDN/wdi-project-one/README.md

 }
 ```
 #### Lessons learned
-- Plans are made to be broken.
-Plan it again and again.
+- Are plans made to be broken?
+Replan and reschedule the project more than once.
 - Simultaneous refactoring is better.

 ## Bugs
-- The game does not end.
-- The score goes down to minus.
+No game over.
+The score goes down to minus.

 ## Technologies Used